tsahota/NMproject/README.md

 ### + How can I contribute to the PMX code library?

-Create/log in to github.
+Log in to github (create an account if necessary).
 Fork the repository `tsahota/PMXcodelibrary`.
 Make your change.
 Create a pull request detailing your change.

-### + My Rstudio Server is on a different server to my NONMEM cluster.
+### + My Rstudio Server is on a different linux server to my NONMEM cluster.
 How can I set up NMproject to work with this?

 You need to ensure your account has passwordless ssh set up.
-Then you need to create a `system_nm()` option in your `~/.Rprofile` configuration file that should ssh to the NONMEM server and run the desired command, e.g.
+Then create a `system_nm()` option in your `~/.Rprofile` configuration file which appends an ssh statement to the system call e.g. the following will set you up to connect to the host `clustername`:

 ```r
 options(system_nm=function(cmd,...) {